Projectors

 DLSS also works for downscaling.
 Say you have a high speed 1080p gaming monitor.
 You can run games at 4K and DLSS technology will auto adjust the 3840 x 2160 render to a 1920 x 1080 output.
 In this case of course it won’t look like 4K, your monitor doesn’t have enough pixels.
 But it will look like very good full HD.
 You won’t need anti-aliasing, which historically has been the weakness of 1920 x 1080 compared to 4K and even QHD.
 You will also get much cleaner and more accurate textures.
 And the frame rate will be phenomenal, easily maxing a 144Hz gaming panel.
 The same applies to 1440p to 1080p or 2160p to 1440p.
 DLSS and similar technologies, like Microsoft DirectML, work with all resolutions to our knowledge.

 Other than needing to buy a new graphics card that has DLSS, the only downside is inherent to the “learning” part of DLSS.
 Conceivably, and this is based on our own subjective observations, DLSS may cause longer loading times in some cases on initial launch of a game.
 That’s because the Tensor core AI literally needs to study the game you just launched for the first time and optimize shader performance accordingly.
-It’s like bringing a new car to your favourite mechanic.
+It’s like bringing a new car to your favorite mechanic.
 Of course it’ll take a little longer than with the car you’ve brought over during the last five years.

 Obscure car analogies aside, graphics cards with DLSS seem to create profiles on the fly for each game.
 We don’t know if these are saved anywhere, but we noticed games that we’ve been playing for years with the GTX 1080 Ti from SSD took longer to launch from the same drive with an RTX 3070 on the first go.
 But not the second and beyond.
 This leads us to think that major hardware changes may also cause DLSS AI to re-learn your setup relative to each game.